DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 "Don't be reckless."

 He moves to help her to stand up.
-As if she was like newborn baby, he feels her weakness.
+He felt that she is so weak, as if she was just like a newborn baby.
 Despite lending her a shoulder, her legs are still shaky.
 Kai looks at her for some time in this state.